Miami 2026: Norris Defends Title Amid New Rules and Storms

 The technical trick: less boost, more risk on the track 🏎️

-The new regulation reduces the power of the boost system by 15% during critical phases of the race.
+The new regulations reduce the power of the boost system by 15% during critical phases of the race.
 This forces drivers to manage energy better and seek overtakes with less electronic assistance.
 Teams have redesigned engine maps and regenerative braking strategies to compensate for the loss.
-In Miami, an urban circuit with tight corners and long straights, traction efficiency will be key.
+In Miami, a street circuit with tight corners and long straights, traction efficiency will be key.
 McLaren engineers have already tested this configuration in simulations.

-Thunderstorms: FIA's plan B to wet the show ⛈️
+Thunderstorms: the FIA's plan B to wet the show ⛈️

-If the sky decides to water Miami on Sunday, drivers will have to deal with water and less boost.
-Some already speculate that Ferrari will ask for umbrellas as gifts on the podium.
+If the sky decides to rain on Miami on Sunday, drivers will have to deal with water and less boost.
+Some are already speculating that Ferrari will ask for umbrellas as gifts on the podium.
 Meanwhile, Red Bull is studying whether their cars float better than Mercedes'.
-The only certainty is that Norris, hopefully, won't need a life jacket to defend the title.
-Of course, someone should warn Bearman: this time there's no excuse of extra power to crash.
+The only sure thing is that Norris, hopefully, won't need a life jacket to defend the title.
+Of course, someone should warn Bearman: this time there are no excuses of extra power to crash.